dnordstrom/nordtab/README.md

 # NORDtab

 The simplest `about:newtab` page I could make: just a Nord colored blank page.
-Using `#photo` location hash instead shows a random gray-scale photo from [Unsplash](https://unsplash.com).
+Using a `#photo` location hash makes it pull a random gray-scale photo from [Unsplash](https://unsplash.com).

 ## Why?

-Because I use the keyboard to navigate either with [Tridactyl](https://github.com/tridactyl/tridactyl) or the URL bar so I want a simple page with no buttons, but add-ons don't work on `about:newtab` and `about:blank` requires `userContent.css` to change colors which is not very portal.
+Because I use the keyboard to navigate either with [Tridactyl](https://github.com/tridactyl/tridactyl) or the URL bar so I want a simple page with no buttons, but add-ons don't work on `about:newtab` and `about:blank` requires `userContent.css` to change colors which is not very portable.

 Mozilla doesn't let you set a URL for new tabs, only for windows.
 Tridactyl sets one by default to make the add-on work on new tabs.
 It doesn't look very nice, but you can change it using the `newtab` setting via configuration file or `set newtab [URL]`.